RobustIV and controlfunctionIV: Causal Inference for Linear and Nonlinear Models with Invalid Instrumental Variables: Linear outcome models

 We introduce identifiability conditions for models \eqref{reduced1} and \eqref{reduced2}.
 Let $\mathcal{S}$ be the set of relevant IVs, i.e., $\mathcal{S}=\{1 \leq j \leq p_z: \gamma_{j} \neq 0 \}$ and $\mathcal{V}$ be the set of relevant and valid IVs, i.e., $\mathcal{V}=\{j\in \mathcal{S}: \pi_j=0\}$.
 The set $\mathcal{S}$ contains all candidate IVs that are strongly associated with the treatment.
 The set $\mathcal{V}$ is a subset of $\mathcal{S}$, which contains all candidate IVs satisfying all classical IV assumptions.
 The main challenge is that the set $\mathcal{V}$ is not known a priori in the data analysis.
 Additional identifiability conditions are needed for identifying the causal effect without any prior knowledge of $\mathcal{V}$.
 The majority rule is introduced to identify causal effects with invalid IVs \citep{bowden2016,kang2016}. \begin{Condition}[Majority Rule] More than half of the relevant IVs are valid: $|\mathcal{V}| > |\mathcal{S}|/2$. \end{Condition} The following plurality rule is a weaker identification condition than the majority rule \citep*{Hartwig2017,guokang2018}. \begin{Condition}[Plurality Rule] The valid instruments form a plurality compared to the invalid instruments: $ |\mathcal{V}|>\max_{c\neq 0}|\{j \in \mathcal{S}: \pi_j/\gamma_j=c\}|.$ \end{Condition}

-We present two inference methods for $\beta$ utilizing the majority and plurality: two stage hard thresholding in Section \ref{section TSHT} and searching and sampling in Section \ref{section SearchingSampling}.
+We present two inference methods for $\beta$ utilizing the majority and plurality: two stage hard thresholding and searching and sampling in Section \ref{section TSHT}.
 To present the methods, we consider the reduced form estimators $(\hhat{\Gamma}^{\intercal},\hhat{\gamma}^{\intercal})^{\intercal}$ satisfying

 We use $\hhat{\mathbf{V}}^{\Gamma}, \hhat{\mathbf{C}},$ and $\hhat{\mathbf{V}}^{\gamma}$ to denote consistent estimators of asymptotic covariance matrix terms.
 In low dimensions, we estimate the reduced form $({\Gamma}^{\intercal},{\gamma}^{\intercal})^{\intercal}$ by the OLS estimator $(\hhat{\Gamma}^{\intercal},\hhat{\gamma}^{\intercal})^{\intercal}$ and estimate the variance covariance matrices by sandwich estimators; see the detailed construction in Section 2 of \citet{guo2021}.
 In high-dimensional settings, we can construct $(\hhat{\Gamma}^{\intercal},\hhat{\gamma}^{\intercal})^{\intercal}$ as the debiased Lasso estimator \citep*{belloni2011,javanmard2014,guokang2018}; see more details in Section 4.1 of \citet{guokang2018}.